KhronosGroup/Vulkan-Guide/chapters/extensions/VK_KHR_synchronization2.md

 ## Adding barriers for setting events

 Note that with the introduction of `VkDependencyInfoKHR` that `vkCmdSetEvent2KHR`, unlike `vkCmdSetEvent`, has the ability to add barriers.
 This was added to allow the `VkEvent` to be more useful.
-Because the implementation of a synchronization2 `VkEvent` is likely to be substantially different from a Vulkan 1.2 `VkEvent`, you must not mix extension and core api calls for a single VkEvent.
+Because the implementation of a synchronization2 `VkEvent` is likely to be substantially different from a Vulkan 1.2 `VkEvent`, you must not mix extension and core api calls for a single `VkEvent`.
 For example, you must not call `vkCmdSetEvent2KHR()` and then `vkCmdWaitEvents()`.

 # Reusing the same pipeline stage and access flag names